Her Gloves Against The Mirror - M. Elizabeth Scott

 Add To Cart

-"Her Gloves Against the Mirror is an accomplishment in occult poetics.
+"Her Gloves Against The Mirror is an accomplishment in occult poetics.
 These poems are incantations, trafficking in universal hallucinations and verdant myths.
 Possessed by genius, Scott is a street-level ranter in a wilderness of serpents, ghosts, masks, and eros.
-Her verses evoke the Hieronymus Bosch's fantastic landscapes and the secret language of alchemical emblems.
+Her verses evoke Hieronymus Bosch's fantastic landscapes and the secret language of alchemical emblems.
 Read this and be astonished."

-"Her Gloves Against the Mirror is an incandescent descent into the earth – a poetry of soil and bodily fluids, of the sacred in the spit.
+"Her Gloves Against The Mirror is an incandescent descent into the earth – a poetry of soil and bodily fluids, of the sacred in the spit.
 In this collection, M. Elizabeth Scott threads together phosphorescent desire, urban detritus, Greek myth, biblical echoes, and delirious prophecy, wrestling them down into the dirt to take root among the mycelia.
 From this fertile decay rises a strange, asymmetrical beauty shot through with flickers of feral transcendence."

 "M. Elizabeth Scott's words spin you around her finger like a stray tendril of unwashed hair.
 These are poems bound beneath a tight corset, wandering through pre-Raphaelite gardens and piss-stained streets after a long hazy night at the club."